jundalisay/sp/content/en/research/galen/natural/book-2/chapter-01.md

 - some other mechanism makes the blood go in all directions

-there will not, however, be a plethora in any of the parts coming after the liver,175 or, if there be, it will be in the region of the heart and lungs;
+There will not, however, be a plethora in any of the parts coming after the liver, or, if there be, it will be in the region of the heart and lungs;

 for the heart alone of the parts which come after the liver draws the nutriment into its right ventricle, thereafter sending it through the arterioid vein to the lungs (for Erasistratus himself will have it that, owing to the membranous excrescences, no other parts save the lungs receive nourishment from the heart).